-- Unit 5: Rock Music as Creative Product: The Rise and Fall of a Genre?
+- Unit 5: The Rise and Fall of Rock Music

-- Unit 9: Television as Ritual: Information, Reality, and Ideology in Game Shows, Talk Shows, and News
+- Unit 7: Information, Gossip, and Ideology in Game Shows, Talk Shows, and News

 The final examination for this course must be taken online with an AU-approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
 For a list of invigilators who can accommodate online exams, visit the Exam Invigilation Network.